This is, without a doubt, one of the best interviews Gabriel Byrne has ever done.

 Screencaps

-A variety of screenshots from a variety of places:
+A variety of screenshots provided by a variety of social media places:

 Finally, if you are in Dublin or can get there somehow, run, don’t walk, to the Gaiety Theatre and buy your tickets to Gabriel Byrne’s one-man show, Walking With Ghosts.
 His words.
 His stage.
 Once in a lifetime. heart